bitstein/justmeat.co/wiki/pages/epilepsy.md

 ## Resources

-* Reddit r/keto - [Search this Reddit community for "epilepsy"](https://www.reddit.com/r/keto/search?q=epilepsy&restrict_sr=1) or "seizures" on posts about the ketogenic diet's effect on epilepsy.
+* Reddit r/keto - [Search this Reddit community for "epilepsy"](https://www.reddit.com/r/keto/search?q=epilepsy&restrict_sr=1) or "seizures" to find posts about the ketogenic diet's effect on epilepsy.
+* Reddit r/epilepsy - Search this Reddit community for "[ketogenic](https://www.reddit.com/r/Epilepsy/search?q=ketogenic&restrict_sr=1)" or "[keto](https://www.reddit.com/r/Epilepsy/search?q=keto&restrict_sr=1)" to find relevant posts.
+* The [main JustMeat.co webpage](https://justmeat.co/) has many links to various carnivore communities on Reddit and Facebook.
 * [Epilepsy and unfashionable science](https://obscurescience.com/2019/01/27/epilepsy-and-unfashionable-science/) - This blog post discusses the various known causes of epilepsy, some of which are not typically screened for prior to treatment.